Assistant Director’s statement

 We will:

-• deliver records that have been ordered for viewing in the Reading Room within PROV service delivery timelines
+- deliver records that have been ordered for viewing in the Reading Room by the next available delivery

-• provide copies of records within PROV service delivery timelines
+- provide copies of records within 30 working days

-We aim to meet the particular needs of visitors to our Reading Rooms.
-If you have a disability or have other special needs, you are welcome to contact us before your visit in order to discuss how we can best accommodate you.
+We aim to meet the needs of all visitors to our Reading Rooms.
+If you are a person with a disability or specific condition that requires access support, you are welcome to contact us before your visit to discuss how we can best support you.

 Measurement and review